 The premise for microneedling is that a device is used to roll across the skin and prick it with many small needles.
 The tiny trauma that you make signals your body to send in the blood to repair the damaged areas.
 Along with it is collagen which can help the skin look younger, rejuvenated, and even reduce the amount of scarring that is visible.

 Many people are trying microneedling to combat aging skin concerns.
 As people grow older their bodies slow down on producing many vital components and hormones, as well as collagen.
-When collagen production slows down, many people develop dark spots on their skin as well as wrinkling and even cellulites!
+When collagen production slows down, many people develop dark spots on their skin as well as wrinkling and even cellulitis!
 Microneedling can help reduce these dark spots, scars, and wrinkles.

 This is a great alternative to surgery.
 It is less invasive, and it takes less time to recover from.
 Microneedling is often one of the steps taken before deciding to go under the knife.
-For some, they can put off surgery and just use continued treatments of microneedling instead.

 Facing the Costs